akyriako/otc-docs/doc/source/caf/ready/landing-zone-construction.rst

 becoming more widely recognized and accepted by enterprises.
 More and more enterprises are gradually migrating their application systems to the cloud and preferentially developing future-oriented, cloud-native application systems.
-An era of cloudi`fication is coming.
+An era of cloudification is coming.
 However, in practice, the following challenges are often encountered:

 1. How to isolate the security and faults of service units (such as BGs,